xcwoid/BVRGym/README.md

 ## Tacview

 Tacview is a flight data analysis tool used to visualize and debrief aerial missions in 2D and 3D, but its not for free.
-Here are some examples how it looks in tacview for different scenarios
+Here are some examples how it looks in tacview for different scenarios.
+You can find more details on how the flight recording file should look https://www.tacview.net/documentation/csv/en/

-### Evading one missile
+### Evading one missile (Untrained)
 ![Evading one missile](figs/m1.gif)

-### Evading two missile
+### Evading two missile (Untrained)
 ![Evading two missile](figs/m2.gif)

 ### BVR air combat (Untrained)
 ![BVR air combat (Untrained)](figs/rl.gif)

-You can find more details on how the flight recording file should look https://www.tacview.net/documentation/csv/en/